NeuroTechX/ntx_slack_archive/_san-francisco.md

  >Hey you guys doing the usual Thursday thing?
 Friend of mine is down from Dartmouth and we have a Ganglion board that just shipped  and thought we'd try to get running

+3/14/2017 7:24 AM

+ **bhargava2566302** :

+ >Oh thats great guys but is there any chance to make it tomorrow and who all of u coming tmrw